KobeDickson/Pythonprojects/README.md

 # Pythonprojects
-Various Projects I completed while taking python
+This is a collection of the various projects I completed while taking CS 1110 Python while attending Cornell University.